slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Inertia is why a car does not stop the moment the brakes are applied.
 - When problems shift faster than your rate of adaptation you go extinct.
-- opportunities is taking the jobs that others don't want.
+- equipa que ganha, não se mexe

-Be flexible.
+> *'Be flexible.
 You need to be able to be a diplomate and a fighter, to speak well among the scholars of academia and the blue collar workers down at the bar.
-You need to be comfortable both in a suit and tie and in camouflaged jacket.
+You need to be comfortable both in a suit and tie and in camouflaged jacket.' -- Frank Miniter (paraphrased)* -->

-Go With the Flow of Change
-One of the biggest mistakes that you can make in any endeavor is to stick to rigidly to the old axioms and ways of thinking.
-As Bruce Lee said “Be like water”, be willing to change and adapt to the world around you.

-equipa que ganha, não se mexe
--->